 In Closing

 Understanding DMARC failures is vital to protecting your domain from phishing and spoofing attacks.
-Proper SPF and DKIM configuration, along with domain alignment, are essential to pass DMARC checks.
+Proper SPF and DKIM configuration, along with domain alignment, are essential to pass DMARC setup and checks.
 Common causes of failure include misconfigured DKIM signatures, third-party service misalignments, email forwarding issues, and domain spoofing.
 By aligning your domain correctly, monitoring DMARC reports, and ensuring proper configuration, you can minimize these failures and enhance your email security.
 Tools like EasyDMARC can help streamline the process and resolve issues efficiently.